Schwad/Schwad.github.io/_posts/2017-04-10-leveling-up-tdd-with-e.markdown

 The one thing I have learned, however, is that if you don't prioritize test coverage of your pull requests today you will pay for it tomorrow.

-So normally, my flow would be to write a few feature tests in say, `spec/features/posts/post_management_spec.rb`, then run `rspec spec/features/posts/post_management_spec.rb`, see them fail, and move on.
+So normally, my flow would be to write a few feature tests in say,

+`spec/features/posts/post_management_spec.rb`

+then run

+`rspec spec/features/posts/post_management_spec.rb`

+see them fail, and move on.
 If there were a lot of tests in the file, I would comment out the ones I didn't want temporarily and run the spec with only the wanted tests enabled until it was time to merge.

-However this became quickly impractical as I would often also have a plethora of model and feature tests across multiple files.
-To boot, they may only be one test per spec file, and each spec file may have 5-10 tests.
-So even if I specified to just run the spec files with the changed tests, I could potentially be running `n` console commands (n= new spec count) and actually be executing `n*5` or `n*10` tests, inconceivable!
+This became quickly impractical.
+What if I have a plethora of model and feature tests across multiple files?
+What if I only want one test per file across 10 files?

+So even if I just ran against the files with the changed tests, I could potentially be running `n` console commands (n= new spec count) and actually be executing `n*5` or `n*10` tests!
 Of course, if your full suite takes 30+ minutes, this is a definite issue.

-Inefficiencies in the development process afford you time and pain to reflect on your bottlenecks.
+__Inefficiencies in the development process afford you time and pain to reflect on your bottlenecks.__

-Thankfully, we can turn this from a `O(n*5)` problem to an `O(1)` problem with relative ease thanks to a simple trick I recently picked up from [Avdi Grimm's Ruby Tapas](https://www.rubytapas.com/) (unfortunately I couldn't track down the exact link at time of writing).
+Thankfully, we can turn this from a `O(n*5)` problem to an `O(1)` problem with relative ease thanks to a simple trick I recently picked up from [Avdi Grimm's Ruby Tapas](https://www.rubytapas.com/) _(unfortunately I couldn't track down the exact link at time of writing)_.

-It's all in the `-e`. `-e` allows you to match part of a test's name and run only those tests.
+It's all in the `-e`.

+`-e` allows you to match part of a test's name and run only those tests.
 So I took this to the next level.

 ### Workflow